basho/riak-python-client/README.rst

 * ``new`` - Creates a new key/value pair (encoded in JSON).
 * ``new_binary`` - Creates a new key/raw value pair.

-See the full `bucket` documentation for the other methods.
+See the full :doc:`bucket` documentation for the other methods.

 Storing Keys/Values